willymcallister/willymcallister.github.io/_articles/logic.md

 In Boole's system a *logical variable* is allowed to have two values, TRUE or FALSE, abbreviated as T and F. We often indicate TRUE with the symbol 1 and false with 0.
 Don't think of 1 and 0 as numbers---yet---just think of them as two distinct symbols that are easy to tell apart.

-{% capture summary %}Some variables are boolean, some are not.{% endcapture %}
+{% capture summary %}Some variables are Boolean, some are not.{% endcapture %}
 {% capture details %}
-Not everything can be modeled as a boolean variable.
+Not everything can be modeled as a Boolean variable.
 For example,

 "What day is it?"